jackc/pg_partialcopy/README.md

 table_name = "users"

 # select_sql is a query that is used as the source for the copy.
 It can be used to filter or limit the rows returned as
 # will as transform values (typically to redact values).
+It is used as part of a copy command so it must not have a
+# semicolon at the end.
 # select_sql = "select id, name, 'redacted' as email from users limit 100"

 # select_sql, before_copy_sql, and after_copy_sql can be used for more advanced transformations such as using a temporary table.